Joonie86/COBRA-7.3/475/Readme.txt

 you can use the old way to load webMAN as well just like previous non rebug cobra cfws.

-however, I've found some bugs couple months ago but it seems like no one has reported as much.

-Here's the list of bugs I've found

-1. PSX region bypass issue with old backward compatible consoles.
-CECHA/B/C/E

-2. The issue with ps2netemu on BC/Semi-BC consoles is currently resolved with new workaround discovered byhabib and aldostools

-Other than that, I don't seem to find much issues.

 I disabled that accidental ofw update feature code from mappath.c, due to its issue with game ripping from backup managers like multiMAN.

 it prevents an access from multiMAN to copy PS3UPDAT.PUP file, so it caused a problem with ripping games